 If you select (2) : You need to select the phonebook through your web interface at your sipXecs server (in Features > Phonebooks), then click on "Download phonebook as vCard", then import this file by right-clicking in the Local directory and selecting: User > Import.

 If you select (3) : You need to check the option: Settings > Account > Populate local directory from presence resource list, click on Save and restart.

 If you select (2) or (3) you can still add/modify/complete users afterwards.

 We advise you to use (2) because you will get the most information already entered on your users.
 (Company, Department, Title, Phone, Mobile, Home, E-mail)

 Once done, restart VOP one last time.

-You should now see all your users in the Local directory with a green phone icon that will change to show the phone status (available, ringing, busy) and if you expand a user you will be able to see every calls on his phone (call direction/state, caller/ee name), you will also be able to intercept/steal any call by right-clicking on the phone (or the call) and selecting: Intercept.
+You should now see all your users in the Local directory with a green background that will change to show their phone status (Green: available, Yellow: ringing, Orange: busy) and you will be able to see every calls on their phone (call direction/state, caller/ee name), you will also be able to intercept/steal any call by right-clicking on the user and selecting: Intercept.

 You have now fully configured VOP for your sipXecs server.

 If you have any problem press Alt-D to show the debug window of VOP, you should be able to read the problem from there.